sneakers-the-rat/infrastructure/index.markdown

 From this very simple example, a number of qualities of p2p systems become clear.

 - First, the system is extremely inexpensive to maintain since it takes advantage of the existing bandwidth and storage space of the computers in the swarm, rather than dedicated servers.
 Near the height of its popularity in 2009, The Pirate Bay, a notorious bittorrent tracker, was estimated to cost $3,000 per month to maintain while serving approximately 20 million peers {% cite roettgersPirateBayDistributing2009 %}.
 According to a database dump from 2013 {% cite PirateBayArchiveteam2020 %}, multiplying the size of each torrent by the number of seeders (ignoring any partial downloads from leechers), the approximate instantaneous storage size of The Pirate Bay was ~26 Petabytes.
-Hosting 26PB would cost $546,000/month with standard AWS S3 hosting ($0.021/GB/month).
+The comparison to centralized services is not straightforward, since it is hard to evaluate the distributed costs of additional storage media (as well as the costs avoided by being able to take advantage of existing storage infrastructure within labs and institutes), but for the sake of illustration: hosting 26PB would cost $546,000/month with standard AWS S3 hosting ($0.021/GB/month).
-- The speed of a bittorrent swarm *increases,* rather than decreases, the most people are using it since it is capable of using all of the available bandwidth in the system.
+- The speed of a bittorrent swarm *increases,* rather than decreases, the more people are using it since it is capable of using all of the available bandwidth in the system.
 - The network is extremely *resilient* since the data is shared across many independent peers in the system.
+If our goal is to make a resilient and robust data architecture, we would benefit by paying attention to the tools used in the broader archival community, especially the archival communities that especially need resilience because their archives are frequent targets of governments and IP-holders{% cite spiesDataIntegrityLibrarians2017 %}.
 Despite more than 15 years of concerted effort by governments and intellectual property holders, the pirate bay is still alive and kicking {% cite kim15YearsPirate2019 %}[^knockin].
 This is because even if the entire infrastructure of the tracker is destroyed, as it was in 2006, the files are distributed across all of its users, the actual database of `.torrent` metadata is quite small, and the tracker software is extraordinarily simple to rehost {% cite vandersarOpenBayNow2014 %} -- The Pirate Bay was back online in 2 days.
+Bittorrent is also used by archival groups with little funding like [Archive Team](https://wiki.archiveteam.org/index.php/Main_Page), who struggled -- but eventually succeeded -- to disseminate their [historic preservation](https://wiki.archiveteam.org/index.php/GeoCities_Project) over a single "crappy cable modem" {% cite scottGeocitiesTorrentUpdate2010 %}.
+And by groups who disseminate !! return here talking about ddosevrets.
 - The network is extremely *scalable* since there is no cost to connecting new peers and the users of a system expand the storage capacity of the system depending on their needs.
 Rather than having one extremely fast data center (or a privatized network designed to own the internet), the model of p2p systems is to leverage many approachable peer/servers.

 [^knockin]: knock on wood

-The above illustration of an oversimplified peer-to-peer network by itself has the capability of providing a more robust, resilient infrastructure for the massive datasets in neuroscience.
-Entry costs are low, any existing server infrastructure present in labs, institutes, etc. can use a peer to peer system.
-Peer-to-peer networks also theoretically allow the maximum bandwidth of an entire networking system to be used, rather than the maximum bandwidth of a single connection.

-Peer to peer systems and server/client are not, in fact, mutually exclusive: peer to peer systems should *always* be *at least* as fast and have *at least* as much storage as the alternative server/client model that would have otherwise been implemented.
-It is possible for a server to play the role of an "obligate peer[^webseed]" in a network where it always automatically downloads everything that is uploaded, so in that case the benefit of the peer-to-peer system is strictly additive.
-Since there is nothing special about the obligate peer (let's just call it the the server, it still is) in the swarm, it is possible for arbitrarily many server farms to be combined to expand the redundancy and speed of the system.
-The obligate peer arrangement prevents the biggest problem of peer-to-peer networks where a file can become unavailable if everyone who has it stops uploading it.
-In doing so it can also serve as a load balancer in the network, where less-common datasets receive more of the server's bandwidth than common ones.

-[^webseed]: or, in the parlance of bittorrent, a [web seed](https://en.wikipedia.org/wiki/BitTorrent#Web_seeding)

-There are many improvements and variations on peer to peer technology that would make it more suitable for scientists.
-A scientific peer-to-peer system needs to be capable of version control across iterations of a dataset, to be able to control permissions for datasets, to be able to serve partial datasets (eg. a NWB dataset is a single file, but it should be possible to download the behavior data without downloading the raw 2-photon data), etc. The network can be made more robust by incorporating automatic replication, where users of the network volunteer to share part of their storage space which is then automatically filled with (encrypted) shards of data from the rest of the network (see, for one example among many, Freenet {% cite clarkeFreenetDistributedAnonymous2001 %}).
-This scheme ensures that even if the last peer that is explicitly hosting a particular dataset drops out, the dataset will always persist distributed through the network, provided enough shared storage is present.

-These scattered suggestions are meant to illustrate the flexibility and variability from the simplest peer-to-peer architecture, and fine-grained details of their implementation and an enumeration of the possible systems are far outside the scope of this paper.
-I will return to consider the design requirements of a scientific peer-to-peer network after discussing community overlays, the second half of the peer-to-peer story.

-!! {% cite langilleBioTorrentsFileSharing2010 %} DANDI is in on the p2p system, as is kachery-p2p

-We can learn from two knowledge communities with decades of domain-specific knowledge in resiliently storing and sharing massive quantities of extremely heterogeneous and metadata-rich information: internet pirates and information scientists.
-We should develop a peer-to-peer, semantically annotated data sharing platform.
+Peer-to-peer systems are not mutually exclusive with centralized servers: servers are peers too, after all.
+A properly implemented will always be *at least* as fast and have *at least* as much storage as any alternative centralized centralized server because peers can use *both* the bandwidth of the server *and* that of any peers that have the file.
+In the bittorrent ecosystem large-bandwidth/storage peers are known as "seedboxes"{% cite rossiPeekingBitTorrentSeedbox2014 %} when they use the bittorrent protocol, and "web seeds"{% cite hoffmanHTTPBasedSeedingSpecification %} when they use a protocol built on top of traditional HTTP.
+[Archive.org](https://archive.org) has been distributing all of its materials [with bittorrent](https://archive.org/details/bittorrent) by using its servers as web seeds since 2012 and makes this point explicitly: "BitTorrent is now the fastest way to download items from the Archive, because the Bittorrent client downloads simultaneously from two different Archive servers located in two different datacenters, and from other Archive users who have downloaded these Torrents already." {% cite kahle000000Torrents2012 %}

+p2p systems complement centralized servers in a number of ways beyond raw download speed, increasing the efficiency and performance of the network as a whole.
+Spotify began as a joint client/server and p2p system {% cite kreitzSpotifyLargeScale2010b %}, where when a listener presses play the central server provides the data until peers that have the song cached are found by the p2p system to download the rest of the song from.
+The central server is able to respond quickly and reliably to so the song is played as quickly as possible, and is the server of last resort in the case of rare files that aren't being shared by anyone else in the network.
+A p2p system complements the server and makes that possible by alleviating pressure on the server for more predictable traffic.

+A peer to peer system is a particularly natural fit for many of the common circumstances and practices in science, where centralized server architectures seem (and prove) awkward and inefficient.
+Most labs, institutes, or other organized bodies of science have some form of local or institutional storage systems.
+In the most frequent cases of sharing data within a lab or institute, sending it back and forth to some nationally-centralized server is like walking across the lab by going the long way around the Earth.
+That's the method invoked by a Dropbox or AWS link, but in the absence of a formal one you can always revert to a low-fi p2p transfer: walking a flash drive across the lab.
+The system makes less sense when several people in the same place need to access the same data at the same time, as is frequently the case with multi-lab collaborations, or scientific conferences and workshops.
+Instead of needing to wait on the 300kb/s conference wifi bandwidth as it's cheese-gratered across every machine, we instead could directly beam it between all computers in range simultaneously, full blast through the decrepit network switch that won't have seen that much excitement in years.

+!! if we take the suggestion of Andrey Andreev et al. and invest in server clusters within institutes {% cite andreevBiologistsNeedModern2021 %}, their impact could be multiplied manyfold by being able to use them all fluidly and simultaneously for file transfer and storage. !! compatible and extends calls for more institutional support for storage liek andreev's paper, but satisfies the need for generalized storage systems that the NIH doesn't have to develop a whole new institute to handle. extra bonus! in that system each server would have to serve the entire file each time.
+WIth p2p then the load can be spread between all of them, decreasing costs for all institutions!!!!

+So far I have relied on the Extraordinarily Simplified Bittorrent™️ depiction of a peer to peer system, but there are many improvements and variants that can address different needs for scientific data infrastructure.

+One obvious need that bittorrent can't currently support is version control, but more recent p2p systems do.
+[IPFS](https://ipfs.io/) functions like "a single BitTorrent swarm, exchanging objects within one Git repository." {% cite benetIPFSContentAddressed2014 %}[^whatsgit] Dat {% cite ogdenDatDistributedDataset2017 %}, specifically designed for data synchronization and versioning, handles versioning and more.
+A full description of IPFS is out of scope, and it has plenty of problems {% cite patsakisHydrasIPFSDecentralised2019 %}, but for now sufficent to say p2p systems can handle version control.

+[^whatsgit]:  Git, briefly, is a version control system that keeps a history of changes of files (blobs) as a Merkle DAG: files can be updated, and different versions can be branched and reconciled.

+Bittorrent swarms are vulnerable to data loss if all the peers seeding a file disconnect, but this too can be addressed with updated p2p system design.
+A first-order solution to this problem is a variant of IPFS' notion of 'pinning.'
+Since backup to lab-level or institutional servers is already commonplace, one peer could be able to 'pin' another and automatically download all the data that they share.
+This concept could scale to institutes and national infrastructure as scientists can request the datasets they'd like to be saved permanently be pinned.

+Another could be something akin to Freenet {% cite clarkeFreenetDistributedAnonymous2001 %}.
+Peers could allocate a certain amount of their unused storage space to be used to automatically download, cache, and rehost shards of other datasets -- and encrypted at rest so the rehoster can't inspect their contents.
+IPFS has an analogous concept -- BitSwap -- that is makes it into a barter system.
+Peers who seek to download will have to 'earn' it by finding some chunk of data that the other peers want, though it seems like an empirical question whether or not a barter system works or is necessary.

+!!End with something like this: Scientists always unavoidably make their data available to at least one person: themselves; on at least one computer: theirs.
+A peer-to-peer backbone for scientific infrastructure is the unnecessarily radical notion that since your computer is not somehow practically or morally inferior to others, that might be all we need.
+Rather than placing the onus on researchers to deposit their data in a centralized system out of their control, we cen design system that support and reinforce the existing social and technical systems within science

+!! theres a bunch more things but they start to become problems of trust and veer into the realm of social systems with stuff like permissions, access, metadata, search, and interfaces.... to get there we need to talk about community structure first i think

 ### Archives Need Communities